 Ingredients:

-Instructions: Mix ingredients in a bucket or spray bottle.
-Apply generously to the coils, let sit for 5–10 minutes, then scrub gently with a soft brush or coil comb.
-Rinse thoroughly with water to prevent residue buildup.
+To use: Mix everything in a spray bottle or bucket.
+Apply generously to the coils, let sit 5–10 minutes, then scrub gently with a soft brush or coil comb.
+Rinse thoroughly with water.
+Avoid using hard bristles that can damage the coil fins.

 3. Bleach and Water